dudash/openshift-workshops/www/LABS-MASTERLIST.md

 Covers developer usage of secrets to hide sensitive information and make it available to your containers - Coming soon.

 ## workshop-lab-storage.md
 Covers hooking up a database in your Open Shift environment - Coming soon.

+## workshop-lab-templates.md
+Covers creating and using templates - Coming soon.

+## workshop-lab-advanceddev.md
+Covers advanced developer focused tasks (including oc port-forward) - Coming soon.

 ## workshop-lab-cicd.md
 Covers integration with some example CI/CD tools and walks through an example use case - Coming soon.